I Know What It’s Like When Unexpected News Changes Everything

 Growing up in a home where difficult questions were welcomed rather than silenced, I learned early that authentic faith doesn’t shy away from wrestling with God.
 This foundation served me well through seasons of personal loss and the challenges of raising a child whose journey is unfolding in unexpected ways.
 I’m not writing from the other side of this—I’m still in it.

 My approach to spiritual encouragement comes from both personal necessity and a mentor’s heart.
-I’ve walked with younger women through their own unexpected journeys while drawing strength from older believers who understood that healing doesn’t mean the questions end—they deepen.
+For over two decades, I’ve walked with younger women through their own unexpected journeys while drawing strength from older believers who understood that healing doesn’t mean the questions end—they deepen.

 What You’ll Find Here